bmilcke/simplecsv/README.md

 ## Usage

-Especially when dealing with CSV files with a lot of columns, you may loose track.
+Especially when dealing with CSV files with a lot of columns, you may lose track.
 First, you send a bunch of strings as headers to the writer and then the values are written by calling lots of getters of an object, maybe using conversion routines to format.
 To make this easier to read and more cohesive, you can write a class containing all the fields you want to export in the order you want them to be exported.
 Take a look at this example.